The Magic of 2-Channel Stereo Speaker Systems

 Loudspeakers can only achieve proper soundstage and imaging if they maintain accurate frequency response because accuracy creates synchronization, which is critical to rendering a rock-solid stereo image.
 Not only must speakers be faithful to the source material in terms of tonal accuracy, the drivers and crossovers must also play in perfect unison with each other to give the illusion of a seamless soundstage with no gaps.
 All SVS speakers are painstakingly designed to convey instruments, voices and all sound; accurately and naturally.
 Without pinpoint accuracy, the soundstage can seem distorted and the location of voices and instruments muddied together.

 "Soundstage" refers to the sense of space in the sound.
 Of course, there is a sense of space directly between the two speakers; if a sound is played by both speakers, it appears to come from somewhere between them.
 But properly designed and placed speakers actually create a sense of depth, with some sounds appearing to be closer to you while others are farther away.
-The best home stereo systems can even create a soundstage that is wider than the physical locations of the speakers so you hear sound coming from the sides, behind and even above the speakers.
+The best powered stereo speaker systems can even create a soundstage that is wider than the physical locations of the speakers so you hear sound coming from the sides, behind and even above the speakers.

 “Imaging” refers to the ability of a pair of stereo speakers to render different sounds as if they are coming from specific locations within the soundstage.
 For instance, you may hear a female vocalist right in front of you while the drumbeat is coming from behind the singer.
 The better the home stereo speakers, the more precise and accurate their imaging, and it is part of the “magic” of listening to music through great speakers.
 We take a deep dive into imaging in our blog, What is Stereo Imaging?